nextcloud/helm/charts/nextcloud/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

-## Cronjob
+## Cron jobs

-This chart can utilize Kubernetes `CronJob` resource to execute [background tasks](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html).

-To use this functionality, set `cronjob.enabled` parameter to `true` and switch background mode to Webcron in your nextcloud settings page.
-See the [Configuration](#configuration) section for further configuration of the cronjob resource.

-> **Note**: For the cronjobs to work correctly, ingress must be also enabled (set `ingress.enabled` to `true`) and `nextcloud.host` has to be publicly resolvable.
+To execute [background tasks](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html) by using system cron instead of default Ajax cron, set `cronjob.enabled` parameter to `true`.
+Background jobs are important for tasks that do not necessarily need user intervention, but still need to be executed frequently (cleaning up, sending some notifications, pulling RSS feeds, etc.).

+Enabling this option will create a sidecar container in the Nextcloud pod, which will start a [`crond` daemon](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html#cron) responsible for running the Nextcloud cron.php script.
+At first launch, the background jobs mode in your Nextcloud basic settings will automatically be set to ***Cron***.

 ## Multiple config.php file